ubc-library-rc/intro-mapbox/mapbox.md

 ---

 # What is Mapbox?
 [Mapbox](https://www.mapbox.com/) is a robust Geospatial Software As A Service (saas) for developers, and includes products such as toolkits for mobile app development, navigation, web maps, and data management.
 Mapbox's service model is based on a paid subscription, but they offer a free service tier for those interested in using Mapbox products for learning.
-Today's workshop will use these free services.
+Today's workshop will use these free services **but you don't need to create an account**.
+An access token will be provided for you.
 If this is your first time hearing about Mapbox, [How Mapbox Works](https://docs.mapbox.com/help/getting-started/) provides a great introduction.